abcrun/microapp/README.md

 const vm = new Microapp.VM(name, shared, iframe);

 // methods
-vm.loadPage(pageUrl); // load a page html to the iframe with vm vm.loadScript(srcUrl); // load and run the script url with vm vm.evalScript(code); // run the script code with the vm
+vm.loadPage(option); // load a page to the iframe with vm - option: { url, onData, lifecycle }
+vm.loadScript(srcUrl); // load and run the script url with vm vm.evalScript(code); // run the script code with the vm
 ```